 Director.
 He is married and lives in Brampton, Ontario.
 Kofi is well known in the Sierra Leonean community for his gentleness and kind heart.
 He is a member of the Concern Citizens and Friends of Sierra Leone and also the Krio diaspora United organization (KDU).

 Africentric Arts works as a socializing agent aiming to defeat the negative perceptions and misrepresentation of Black/African people.
 We intend to bring out resistance factors that will influence children to internalize the uniqueness of Black/African culture and traditions.
 We hope they apply these knowledge in all attitudinal and behavioral aspect of their lives with pride.

 In the summer of 2017, Francess Cowan was frustrated by the lack of an authentic African cultural camp for her eight years old daughter.
 It all began when Francess who is an immigrant from Sierra Leone, asked her daughter who was born in Canada if she will like to visit Sierra Leone one day.
 Her daughter’s expression of uncertainty followed by negative feelings of emotions was not the answer Francess was expecting.
 She realized that her daughter’s view of Africa and African people are intensely depicted by the overt representation she has received at a tender age.

 That Summer, Francess decided that her daughter will enroll at a camp where she will gain new knowledge about African culture and tradition.
 A lack of an authentic African summer camp prompted her to reach out to her network and formed a partnership with The Concern Citizens and Friends of Sierra Leone.
-Moreover, that became the Birth of Africentric Arts.
+Moreover, that became the birth of Africentric Arts.
 Throughout August, Africentric Kids Summer Camp started its operation at the York University Community Centre.
-Due to its success and popularity, Africentric Art now caters for all seasonal event.
+Due to its success and popularity, Africentric Art now caters for most seasonal event.